 Most jackets and suits come with a supplemental spine pad, but these offer a minimal amount of spine protection.
 CE rated spine protectors improve the level of protection as well as cover a larger portion of the back.
 Your CE rated spine protector should be fully adjustable at the waist and shoulders to maximize safety.

 Protecting your eyes is just as important as protecting your noggin, so goggles are a must when heading out on the trail.
-Make sure they fit inside your helmet opening, and opt for higher-quality models with a foam seal and shatterproof clear or tinted Lexan® lenses.
+Make sure they fit inside your helmet opening and opt for higher-quality models with a foam seal and shatterproof clear or tinted Lexan® lense

 Long-sleeved jerseys provide excellent protection from scrapes and cuts, and they keep a rider comfortable over a wide range of weather conditions.
 Most riding jerseys are made of materials that breathes well and stretches with normal body movements.